dmehrotra/od.dod.do/dod-frontend/analysis-tool-v1/README.md

 - display names of subnodes in graph if they are connected to whatevers is active (hovered), what is active itself will be having the tooltip

 - export option

+maybe in the pane, for each node and steadily updating it should displayed how many of the relation nodes on viz curretnly they share...

+contracts should be searchable by ID

+the way subnodes fold out autimatically etc should be accessible in a little settings overlay